unicef/publicgoods-toolkit/procurement.md

 appendix and refer to it there.)

-**KEY RECOMMENDATION**: Modular contracting can help to better connect the right vendor to the right task, break vendor lock-in and reduce risks associated with any one vendor.
+**KEY RECOMMENDATION**: Modular contracting can help to better connect the right vendor to the right task, break vendor lock-in, and reduce risks associated with any one vendor.
 It works best with an agile development model and modular technical design.

-**KEY RECOMMENDATION**: Agencies using modular contracting should consider placing these smaller contracts within larger Master Service Agreements for more efficiency and flexibility.
+EXAMPLE: California's modular contracting approach in overhauling some legacy systems in their Child Welfare system enabled them to work with multiple vendors to [dramatically reduce their delivery timeline from years to months](https://18f.gsa.gov/2016/11/15/modular-procurement-state-local-government/).

-**KEY RECOMMENDATION**: Remember that it is more important to attract bids from vendors who are experienced at open source development than to attract vendors who are experienced at government contracting.

-**KEY RECOMMENDATION**: Conduct FOSS-specific outreach early in the RFP lifecycle and ensure solicitations are promoted in media specifically aimed at open source developers, not just at government software vendors (in alignment with your agency's ethics and procurement rules).
+**KEY RECOMMENDATION**: It is more important to attract bids from vendors who are experienced at open source development than to attract vendors who are experienced at government contracting.
+Conduct FOSS-specific outreach early in the RFP lifecycle and ensure solicitations are promoted in media specifically aimed at open source developers, not just at government software vendors.

-**KEY RECOMMENDATION**: Although contract amendments are possible (especially if they are just budget reallocation), you should seek contract terms that allow flexibility and iteration wholly within the terms of the agreement.

-**KEY RECOMMENDATION**: Include in contracts a process (and budget) for iterations and lightweight changes that do not require giving up other features and milestones.

-**KEY RECOMMENDATION**: Contracts should expressly forbid satisfying any deliverable with software that includes any proprietary component.

-**KEY RECOMMENDATION**: No matter what happens with intellectual property rights at the contracting stage, you must have the ability to deploy, (re)distribute, and modify the software under a suitable open source license.

-**KEY RECOMMENDATION**: Contracts terms must prevent a vendor from encumbering further development and distribution on either trademark or patent grounds.
+**KEY RECOMMENDATION**: No matter what happens with intellectual property rights at the contracting stage, you must have the ability to deploy, (re)distribute, and modify the software under a suitable open source license (see the [DPG standard](https://digitalpublicgoods.net/standard/)).
+Contracts should prevent any vendor from encumbering further development and distribution on either trademark or patent grounds and expressly forbid satisfying any deliverable with software that includes any 'forever proprietary' component.
+Lastly, you should require acceptance of code into the open source repository as part of the definition of contractual delivery in software milestones.

-**KEY RECOMMENDATION**: Integrating Open Source Quality Assurance (OSQA) practices into procurement, vendor management and your own planning helps ensure vendors follow-through on the open source development *process* as well as the product.
-Bringing up OSQA requirements early in vendor engagement signals your seriousness about open source success and puts vendors on notice, which is particularly helpful when relying on vendors that don't have much open source experience.
-For a fuller description of what OSQA entails, please see a sample OSQA statement of work in the Appendix (TBD LINK).

-**KEY RECOMMENDATION**: You should participate directly in technical development, even if only to a small degree, in order to create credibility and connection with vendors and contractors and to contribute to maintaining a consistent open source culture.
-There are high, reusable dividends to this investment.

-**KEY RECOMMENDATION**: You should require acceptance of code into the open source repository as part of the definition of contractual delivery in software milestones.

-**KEY RECOMMENDATION**: An agency should add OSQA elements to its requirements list when considering project roles.
-If it does not plan to do OSQA in-house, it should consider contracting for it.

-**KEY RECOMMENDATIONS**: Smaller modular contracts can make business more difficult for smaller vendors, especially in managing staffing and costs.
-However, you can alleviate this by: designing a development schedule to minimize discontinuities in work and contracts; adopt the MSA structure, which enables vendors to operate under multiple contract modules at once, each with different end dates; specify work in sets that fit under caps that allow contracting with streamlined processes; and begin the procurement process early, especially renewals for additional development stages.

-**KEY RECOMMENDATION**: While operation costs might be a separate line-item, much of the maintenance work should be part of the ongoing, modular improvement that keeps software current and prevents an agency from having to start over.
-Be sure to build monthly carrying costs into your budget.
+[NOTE: We could rewrite the above recommendation to point out that granting exclusivity to a vendor for a bounded period could be a strategic move -- this would help us bring in the LA county example -- but I think that makes the recommendation too confusing.
+This is just a section where I found it hard to find specific examples.]

-This module describes how a modular contracting approach to procurement can help you manage vendors to create a successful DPG.
-It includes tips for open source related Requests for Proposals (RFPs) and creating good open source focused contracts with vendors.
-The Policy module (TBD LINK) includes points around security and data protection in vendor contracts, with some example language in the Appendix.
-(TBD LINK)
+This module describes a few procurement tips, such as modular contracting and open source quality assurance practices, that can help you better attract and manage vendors to create a successful open source DPG.

+This module complements the Digital Impact Alliance's (DIAL) [Procurement of Digital Technology](https://procurement-digitalimpactalliance.org/) guide.
+That high level, comprehensive guide is aimed at helping government agencies manage general digital spend, from strategic planning through lifecycle management.
+This module dives more deeply into specifics around procurement related to open source software, particularly working with vendors.

 Free and Open Source Software (FOSS) has rapidly become successful in the commercial sector.
 Few modern enterprises can thrive without